paulinepalma/MLM_final/Final_Project_markdown.md

     ##          cor
     ## -0.004225892

-No correlation L2 residuals (slope participants) and group
+There is no significant correlation between L2 residuals (random slope for Context by participants) and Language Group.

-B. Relatedness of L2 predictors and L1 residuals
+##### Relatedness of L2 predictors and L1 residuals

-Relatedness of L2 predictors (context) and L1 residuals
+**Relatedness of L2 predictors (context) and L1 residuals**

 ``` r
 PSYC746_final %>% ggplot(mapping = aes(x = l1resid, y = Context_dev)) +